wdoganowski/cloud-chronicles/02. Easier access to your accounts with IAM Identity Center/README.md

 ## Creating users in the IAM Identity Center

-We will not complete the following steps to create the administrative user in IAM Identity Center.
+We will now complete the following steps to create the administrative user in IAM Identity Center.

 1. In the IAM Identity Center console select _Users_.
 1. Chose _Add user_ and provide requires information.